BackTooBlack/WonderAnalyzer/README.md

 # WonderAnalyzer

+⚠️Note: This build guide is for 1.2.0 and newer versions

 WonderAnalyzer is a desktop security analyzer for Minecraft.
 It inspects **mods** for cheats, malware and obfuscation, verifies their hashes against **Modrinth**, and automatically hunts **cheat configuration files** inside the Minecraft launcher folders of your `%APPDATA%`.

 A portable `WonderAnalyzer.exe` (~8.6 MB) is included at the repository root — no installer, no dependencies to install.